rraghavkaushik/Sarvam-Assignment/README.md

 # Sarvam-Assignment
-This repository contains a custom implementation of the `rearrange` function, inspired by the `einops.rearrange` operation.
+This repository contains my implementation of the `rearrange` function, inspired by the `einops.rearrange` operation.
 This implementation supports transposition, splitting, merging, repeating axes and ellipsis handling in NumPy arrays.

----
 ## Implementing rearrange method of einops from scratch

 ### My approach and design decisions in brief: